Two Causally Related Needles in a Video Haystack: Evaluation of VLMs

 \subsection{Main Results}

-We present the performance of various VLMs on the 1-needle questions, Visual Grounding (VG) 2-needle questions, and Image Description (ID) 2-needle questions in Tab. \ref{tab:main_results}.
-We report the accuracy on each type of questions, \textit{i.e.}, the proportion of correctly answered questions.
+We present the performance of various VLMs on the noncausal 1-needle questions, causal 1-needle questions, Visual Grounding (VG) 2-needle questions, and Image Description (ID) 2-needle questions in Tab. \ref{tab:main_results}.
+We report the accuracy on each type of questions.
 For VG 2-needle questions, we separately compute the accuracy for Part 1, Part 2, and both parts answered correctly.
-In addition, we evaluate each model using both the original (forward) and reversed video input order, and report the average as the final result on VG 2-needle questions.
-The motivation of this design can be found in Sec.~\ref{sec:2bias}.
-We demonstrate the details of random chance calculation in Appendix Sec. \ref{app:GPUs}.
+In addition, we evaluate each model using both the original (forward) and reversed video clip order, and report the average of the two orders as the final result on VG 2-needle questions.
+This design is motivated by positional bias of the models, discussed in Sec.~\ref{sec:2bias}.

+\paragraph{Causal Questions Are More Challenging Than Noncausal Questions.} From Tab. \ref{tab:main_results}, we observe that most models perform substantially better on noncausal 1-needle questions than on causal ones.
+For instance, ChatGPT-4o and Qwen2.5-VL-32B achieve results that are 17.6\% and 19.0\% higher, respectively.
+This gap suggests that causal reasoning still poses a significant hurdle for current state-of-the-art models on long-video understanding.

 \paragraph{Two-needle Questions Are More Challenging Than One-needle.}